RetroDECK/ES-DE/CONTRIBUTING.md

 [https://gitlab.com/leonstyhre/emulationstation-de/-/boards](https://gitlab.com/leonstyhre/emulationstation-de/-/boards)

+Development takes place in the `master` branch, and bug fixes/point releases are handled in the `stable` branch.

+Only the latest stable version is maintained.

 You can contact me (Leon) via email, either at info@es-de.org or alternatively using the address I use for my code commits.

 ### High level release plan